This review will dissect the PT tool from top to bottom, helping you to understand what it is and how it works.

 …and so on.

-It’s fairly simple to turn a plan into a package which can then be sold to clients.
+It’s fairly simple to turn a plan into a package that can be sold to clients.

 The eye-catching, on-trend marketing (think ‘Men’s Physique Beach Body’ nutrition plan and ‘Metcon’ workout plan) may prove useful in getting clients to commit to a package, which is often the hardest part of marketing yourself as a trainer.